-The great thing is installing a glass door without compromising security or privacy is possible with a bit of tweaking and additions.
-Here we guide you on the ways you can cover glass doors for added privacy.
+The great thing is installing a glass door without compromising security , or privacy is possible with some tweaking and additions.
+Here, we guide you on how you can cover glass doors for added privacy.

 Window Tint

 Standard window films differ by the level of their opacity.
-Standard ones include blackout film where light is completely blocked out from the room, and neither the individual inside nor outside could see through.
+Standard ones include blackout film, where light is completely blocked out from the room, and neither the individual inside nor outside can see through.

 There is also specialized solar window film that protects individuals and their furniture items from the sun’s harmful UV rays as an added benefit to providing privacy.